sean2442/jquery.formslider/README.md

 The Library is very small, performance optimized, full responsive and touch capable.
 You can easily write you own plugins and implement custom slide behavior.

+Have a look at the example implementation [formslider.github.io](https://formslider.github.io/).

 ## Installation
 ```bash
 bower install jquery.formslider --save